The problem

 -

 Connect with others doing the same.
-Local initiatives become viable at scale only when they federate.
+Local initiatives become stronger when they federate.

 The web we choose